Australian Consulate-General

 General Information on Marriage in China

-If you are planning to be married in Australia, all enquiries should be directed to the Registry of Births, Deaths and Marriages in the state in which you are intending to register your marriage.
+Enquiries should be directed to the Registry of Births, Deaths and Marriages in the state in Australia in which you intend to register your marriage.

-4. Once you are married in China , the Chinese authorities will issue an official Chinese marriage certificate.
-You do not need to register your marriage again in Australia, however, if you intend to use your marriage certificate in Australia , you should contact the Chinese Public Notary Office to arrange for an official notarised translation of the certificate.
+Following your marriage, you will be issued an official Chinese marriage certificate.
+If you intend to use your marriage certificate in Australia, you should contact the Chinese Notary Public Office to arrange for an official notarised translation of the certificate.

 Taking your partner to Australia